University of Akron 55th Tire Mechanics Short Course

 Center for Tire Research,

-The University of Akron and Virginia Tech, Blacksburg, VA (retired)
+The University of Akron and Virginia Tech, Blacksburg, VA, USA (retired)

 associate editor of Tire Science and Technology Journal